NyashaEysenck/theological-engine/README.md

-# Micaiah's Stand - Biblical Truth Explorer
+# It Is Written - Biblical Truth Explorer

 A modern web application built with React and TypeScript for exploring biblical truth, understanding common Christian myths, and tracking Bible reading progress.